ypinhsuan/tp/docs/team/junlong4321.md

 * **Major Enhancements**
   * Introduced Student Universally Unique Identifier (UUID) into Student model.
   [#58](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/58)
-    * In Tutor’s Pet, every `Student` is assigned a randomly generated `UUID`.
-It is used to ensure referential integrity of `Student` data across different models when `Student` data is modified by the user.
+    * In Tutor’s Pet, every `Student` is assigned a randomly generated `UUID` to ensure referential integrity of `Student` data across different models.
 It was challenging to introduce a `UUID` fields as it broke many existing test cases.
-      Time and effort had to be allocated to fix these test cases.
+Time had to be allocated to fix these test cases.
   * Introduced ModuleClass to Storage. [#75](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/75)
     * Introduced the Java classes `JsonAdaptedUuid` and `JsonAdaptedModuleClass` into Storage.
 The two Java classes were required in Tutor's Pet so that we could allocate `Student`s to the respective tutorial classes that they were